CodeAL1990/javascript-neural-machine/README.md

 Once your bestCar passes the second set, we will need more traffic to test the car even more Back in traffic array, add like 4 more dummy cars at even further up on the y axis at the different lanes to complicate the road to test your car
-You can change N to a higher value so that you can iterate through more cars Remember to save the car that performed the best
+You can change N to a higher value so that you can iterate through more cars Remember to save the car that performed the best so that the other cars will follow those biases that best performing car had The end?(Maybe)